yairm210/Unciv/Uniques.md

 As seen in the above example, in order to provide flexibility and generalization, Uniques have certain *parameters*, marked by the fact that they are inside square braces.
 These parameters can be changed, and the game will recognize the text inside them and act accordingly.

+## Unique locations

+Most uniques are "Global uniques" - meaning, they can be put in one of four places:
+- Nation uniques - Always active for a specific Nation
+- Policy uniques - Active once the policy has been chosen
+- Building uniques - Active once the building has been constructed in any city
+- Tech uniques - active once the tech has been researched

+Most uniques are *ongoing* - they describe something continuous.
+Some, however, are one-time actions (free technology, free unit, etc) - these cannot be put in a Nation unique, since unlike the other categories, there is no specific time to activate them.

 ## Parameter types

 Parameters come in various types, and will be addressed as such inside the [square brackets].